 According to statistics from the Nation Bureau of Statistics, there are over fifteen million unemployed people in the country.
 This is more than the total population of Singapore and Malaysia, two countries that began the economic development race with Nigeria.
 These two countries have long gone from third-world countries to first-world countries and are part of the famous Asian tigers.
 These nations are not as naturally blessed as Nigeria, which has almost limitless natural resources.

 The dependence on foreign goods has also made the nation a dumping ground for all manners of goods.
 The nation’s markets are full of substandard products that have done severe havoc to the citizen’s health.

 At the moment, the nation is experiencing a severe economic recession caused by the fall in the price of crude oil.
 Crude oil, the nation’s major foreign exchange earner has experienced a price fluctuation since late 2015.
 This has adversely affected the amount of money the nation earns from the sale of its oil.

 Also, continued damage to oil facilities in the nation’s oil-rich region, the Niger-Delta, has led to a drop in production.
 Today, the nation does not earn enough from crude oil to pay workers’ salaries and embark on developmental projects.
 This has caused widespread hunger and disaffection among the people.

 Since importers have no access to dollars in order to bring in products from abroad since the nation is earning fewer dollars now, they have had to resort to the black market for the currency.
 This has led to a hike in the prices of essential commodities.
 All these would have been averted if the nation had a solid economic base and was not import reliant.
 It is hoped that steps being taken by the government to make the country self-reliant would bear fruits for the betterment of all.

-Again, importation of goods have done more harm than good to Nigerian economy.
+Again, the importation of goods has done more harm than good to the Nigerian economy.

 Business insight: Learn how to start a WhatsApp Tv in Nigeria and earn over 35,000 per month.